enzcarix7/subdomain_enum_v2/README.md

 	•	Subdomains from crt.sh: Retrieves subdomains from crt.sh, a service that collects public SSL/TLS certificates.

 ### Requirements
-	•	Python 3.x
+	•Python 3.x
-	•	The required libraries can be installed via pip
+	•The required libraries can be installed via pip

  ```pip install requests```

 ### How to Use
 	1. Path Fuzzing